Spectre Lens: Giving Agents Eyes Without Handing Them the Whole Browser

 :ok = SpectreLens.close(lens)

-The Runtime Should Be Calm Even When the Page Is Cursed
+The Runtime Should Stay Calm Even When The Page Is Messy

-There is also support for llms.txt and llms-full.txt, which is wonderfully practical.
+There is also support for llms.txt and llms-full.txt, which I find very practical.
 If a site exposes agent-oriented documentation, Lens can discover it and include that context during look.
-That means an agent can read the page and also receive the site’s own “please understand me this way” documentation.
-Finally, a website saying something useful to machines instead of just yelling at Lighthouse scores.

 Send via.chat